A steep but short approach to Sunfish Pond via Garvey Springs, then expansive views along the Appalachian Trail at Raccoon Ridge.

 1.3 – Garvey Springs (ORANGE) ends.
 Turn RIGHT and now follow Appalachian Trail (WHITE) briefly.

-[Alternate: stay on Appalachian Trail (WHITE) to check out the pond instead; skipping TURQUOISE]
+[Alternate: stay on Appalachian Trail (WHITE) to check out the pond instead; skipping Buckwood (BLUE)]

-1.6 – From Turquoise, turn RIGHT to again follow the Appalachian Trail (WHITE).
+1.6 – From Buckwood (BLUE), turn RIGHT to again follow the Appalachian Trail (WHITE).
 [Pass Garvey Springs (ORANGE) on the left.]

 3.3 – Wide views over NJ and PA from Raccoon Ridge.
 There is a owl decoy on a tall poll – this is a hawk watch area.

-[ 6.6-mile route: turn around here and retrace the Appalachian Trail (WHITE) back to Garvey Springs]
+// 6.6-mile route: turn around here and retrace the Appalachian Trail (WHITE) back to Garvey Springs and down to the lot. //

 4.0 – Continue on Appalachian Trail (WHITE).
 [Kaiser Road (BLUE) starts to the left]